Can we talk about money?

 I have chats with Letty Pogrebin and Gloria Steinem in my head.
 I have since I was 11 and borrowed every single issue of Ms Magazine I could find in the library.
 I was raised on Ms. Magazine.
 Ms Magazine co-parented me.

-And then, in this LA Times piece, I learned that after decades of activism, culture-making and publishing, feminist icon Gloria Steinem had no money saved for retirement or emergencies.
+And then, in this LA Times piece, I learned that after decades of activism, service, culture-making and publishing, feminist icon Gloria Steinem had no money saved for retirement or emergencies.
 None.

 Across her life, she’d taken care of people and causes she cared about, which meant her money disappeared as fast as she made it.